Armenia says three troops dead in clashes with Azerbaijan | DW | 28.07.2021

 It has mostly been governed by a separatist, self-declared republic, run by ethnic Armenians and backed by the Armenian government.

-Separatists in Nagorno-Karabakh voted to break away from Azerbaijan in the late 1980s as the Soviet Union collapsed, and the ensuing conflict has claimed around 30,000 lives.
+Separatists in Nagorno-Karabakh voted to break away from Azerbaijan in the late 1980s as the Soviet Union collapsed; the ensuing conflict has claimed around 30,000 lives.

 jf/nm (Reuters, AFP)